dannsam/xenko-docs/manual/input/gestures.md

 **Composite Gesture** is triggered when the system detects one of the three basic actions:
 * _Translation_: user translates two fingers together in the same direction.
 * _Scale_: user moves two fingers closer or further from each other.
-* _Rotation_: user turns two fingers around the middle point.
+* _Rotation_: user rotates two fingers around the middle point.

 ###Tap Gesture